grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 interval_.
 This is something that neither RRDTool or Graphite authors have considered (or any other tool I know of, for that matter).

-Another thought about this write up: perhaps the biggest misconception about time series is that it is a series of data points.
+[1] Perhaps the biggest misconception about time series is that it is a series of data points.
 But time series is _continuous_ rather than _descrete_, i.e. it's the line that connects the points that matters, not the specific points which happen to be just samples at semi-random time intervals.